kosail/AuroraCalc/README.md

 ## 🚀 Current Status

-- **Development Stage:** Early Development (GUI 80% complete, Logic not implemented yet)
+- **Development Stage:** Early Development.
+The GUI is complete at the state of what it currently can do.
+The History and menu functions are not yet implemented.
-- **Functionality:** Currently, the app runs but lacks operational logic.
-The interface is mostly in place, but additional features and logic need to be implemented.
+- **Functionality:** Basic operations are possible.
+Even though, they is a really, REALLY strange bug with operation symbols which make sequential operations hard to follow.
-- **Usability:** At this stage, the calculator is non-functional and serves as a UI prototype.
+- **Usability:** At this stage, the calculator is non-functional neither for end users or developers.

 ## 🎯 Features (Planned)